Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Ashwagandha for Stress (2026)

-Ashwagandha's evidence for stress reduction is its strongest clinical application.
-A 2021 systematic review of 12 RCTs found that ashwagandha supplementation significantly reduced cortisol levels and stress scores compared to placebo.
-KSM-66 at 300mg twice daily and Sensoril at 125-250mg daily are the two extracts with direct stress-reduction trial data.
-The cortisol-lowering mechanism is well-documented, with studies showing 14-28% reductions in serum cortisol.
+Of everything ashwagandha is sold for, stress is where it has the most to back it up.
+A 2021 systematic review of 12 RCTs found that ashwagandha significantly lowered cortisol levels and stress scores compared to placebo.
+Two extracts have direct trial data here - KSM-66 at 300mg twice daily and Sensoril at 125-250mg daily (see our KSM-66 vs Sensoril comparison).
+The cortisol-lowering effect is well-documented, with studies showing 14-28% reductions in serum cortisol.
 We scored ashwagandha products specifically for their stress-reduction evidence and extract quality.

 Our Top Picks